twkirkpatrick/Alliance-Employee-Management-System/README.md

 Alliance is a Content Management System designed to make it easy to view, add, and revise data within a company's employee hierarchy.
 This is a command line application that runs with the help of Node.js, Inquirer, and MySQL.

 ## User Story
-As a business owner
+As a business owner <br>
-I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business
+I want to be able to view and manage the departments, roles, and employees in my company <br>
+So that I can organize and plan my business